 Our goal is not to fail teams and keep them from competing, but rather to run a fair and SAFE competition for all.

-If you have a question or concern, You can ask your question on the MATE forum boards at: https://forums.marinetech2.org/ or contact that MATE ROV Competition Technical Manager at mgardner@marinetech.org.
+If you have a question or concern, contact that MATE ROV Competition Technical Manager at mgardner@marinetech.org.
 In this case it is better to ask for permission, not forgiveness.
 Remember, it is better to be SAFE than sorry!